Please check back for information about future application and test dates.

 How Do I Join?

-If your position on the NJ DOP list is reached, you will be contacted by the Jersey City Police Department, who will then schedule your interview and initiate your background investigation.
+If your position on the NJ CSC list is reached, you will be contacted by the Jersey City Police Department, who will then schedule your interview and initiate your background investigation.
 Candidates who pass all facets of the background check are then eligible to enter the police academy.

 Frequently Asked Questions (FAQ)